Nights/Weekends Volunteers

 3. Schedule a home visit with SDV staff

 • Our Nights and Weekends volunteers house our dogs in advanced training during the weekday nights and on weekends.
-They are responsible for bringing them to our facility (673 Berkmar Ct, Charlottesville, VA 22901) during the weekdays for training.
+They are responsible for bringing them to and from our facility (673 Berkmar Ct, Charlottesville, VA 22901) during the weekdays for training.

 • Yes, it’s important for the dog to get socialization and experience outside of training.
 Your dog’s training will discuss what outing are appropriate when you receive the dog.